📥 Download raw

 f₀-total = {!!}

-Implication and negation in the forcing extension
+Implication in the forcing extension

 Let P and Q be two approximation-dependent propositions, i.e. functions of type L → Set.
 What should it mean that P implies Q?
 More precisely, given an approximation xs, what should it mean that P implies Q on stage xs?